 Tracking the latest cryptocurrency news daily is essential if you want to be successful in trading cryptocurrencies.
 Trading the news is very important when it comes to cryptocurrency trading, it’s important to use verified sources such as CoinDesk and CoinTelegraph.
 Learn how to start trading cryptocurrency news in our in-depth article.

 Be aware of false market hype and cryptocurrency scams, such as false ICOs.
 It is advised to study the token or coin thoroughly to make sure that you are buying a legitimate asset which will not disappear overnight.
 If you are still hesitant in which coin to buy you can always start on the top cryptocurrencies listed by market cap as they are the most popular at the moment with most people trusting them.

 After you have completed all the above steps, you are ready to start trading.
-Here are a few steps to remember before setting off into the cryptocurrency trading universe:
+Here are a few tips to remember before setting off into the cryptocurrency trading universe: